-Everywhere you look in Budapest, the buildings seem to be trying to out-fancify each other.
+Everywhere you look in Budapest Hungary, the buildings seem to be trying to out-fancify each other.
 And, considering that pyrotechnics and laser light-shows hadn’t been invented yet, the architects nevertheless did a bang up job of showing off — clearly the Hungarian government wanted to make Budapest the “Las Vegas” of its time, and they succeeded in spades.

 Yeah, but is Central Europe really proper Europe?

 As a result of their decades-long millennium building bender, Budapest is today visually thick with “Europe-ocity.”

 In fact, the city is so European-looking that, if you kidnapped an American — even someone from say, Mississippi where no one apparently ever leaves the country — and air-dropped them into the middle of Budapest, they would, without any assistance from anyone, most likely be able to guess that they were “somewhere in Epcot Center.”
 (Yeah, it’s that realistic.)

 Even though it’s literally located within Europe and part of the European Union, Hungary is nonetheless situated waaaaaay out on the fringe of what I generally consider “real” Europe.

 So I was skeptical that Budapest actually possessed the qualities that I feel make a city seem truly European — that indefinable “joie de vivre” which I believe translates roughly into “smug superiority and condescension.”